Wei-Jie Xu

 In June 2024, I received my B.Eng. degree from School of Computer Science and Technology, Soochow University.
 In the same year, I was admitted to study for a master's degree in School of Artificial Intelligence, Nanjing University under the supervision of Prof. Kai Ming Ting.

-Email / Github / Google Scholar / DBLP / ORCID
+Email / Github / Google Scholar / DBLP

 profile photo